sroehling/FutureBudget/Retirement Simulator/outstandingLoanBalances.md

 of the [start date][resultsTimeFrame] of the simulation.

-If the [origination date][loanOrig] of the loan is before the [simulation start date][1], the outstanding loan balance represents the balance as of this start date.
+If the [origination date][loanOrig] of the loan is before the [simulation start date][resultsTimeFrame], the outstanding loan balance represents the balance as of this start date.
 The assumption is this starting balance could include any extra payments which have already been payed on the loan's principal balance.